Catriona Seth: Early life and education

 Seth was born on 30 August 1964 in Worsthorne, Lancashire, England.
 She holds Irish and British citizenship.
 She was brought up in England, Scotland, Switzerland, Belgium, and South America.
 She was educated at Colegio Francia in Caracas, Venezuela, at Lycée Sainte-Croix in Fribourg, Switzerland, and at Lycée français de Belgique in Belgium.

 Seth studied law and modern languages (French and Spanish) at Magdalen College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1986: as per tradition, her BA was promoted to a Master of Arts (MA Oxon) in 2001.
 She then studied at Paris-Sorbonne University, completing a Maîtrise degree in 1987, a Diplôme d'études approfondies (DEA) in 1988, and a Doctor of Philosophy (PhD) degree in 1995.
-Her doctoral thesis was on Évariste de Parny, the 18th century French poet, and was supervised by Sylvain Menant.
+Her doctoral thesis was on Évariste de Parny, the 18th-century French poet, and was supervised by Sylvain Menant.

 Academic career

 Seth spent most of her academic career teaching in France.
 She completed the Agrégation in 1995, and the Habilitation à diriger des recherches (HDR) in 2004.
 From 1995 to 2000, she was a Professeur agrégé at the Académie de Rouen.
 From 2000 to 2006, she was a tenured lecturer in 18th-century French literature at the University of Rouen.
 From 2006, she was Professor of 18th-century French literature at Nancy 2 University.
 When Nancy 2 University was merged with other universities to become the University of Lorraine, she continued her teaching at the new institution.
 Between 2013 and 2014, she was also a World Leading Researcher at Queen's University, Belfast.
-She has been a visiting professor at Indiana University (Bloomington, USA), at the Université de Gafsa (Tunisia) and at the University of Augsburg (Germany);.
+She has been a visiting professor at Indiana University (Bloomington, USA), at the Université de Gafsa (Tunisia) and at the University of Augsburg (Germany).
+She has been a Guest Researcher at the University of Bergamo (Italy), a Bogliasco Foundation Fellow, a Chawton House Fellow and was Senior Anniversary Fellow at the Institute of Advanced Studies in the Humanities (IASH) of the University of Edinburgh in 2023.

 On 1 October 2015, she was appointed Marshal Foch Professor of French Literature in the Faculty of Medieval and Modern Languages, University of Oxford.
 At the same time, she was elected a University Academic Fellow of All Souls College, Oxford.